Twin Cities, Gemini

 They all turned their heads towards the voice, but Cadence didn’t need to turn her head to know who it was.
 Still, at the sight of Francis Foxman—Theta?—surrounded by his men, Cadence felt faint.

-“Ah, Francis, I see you’re finally feeling well enough to be walking around,” Donato greeted him casually.
+“Ah, Francis, I see you’re finally feeling well enough to be walking around outside of the usual meetings,” Donato greeted him casually.

 “I apologize for Donato’s insinuation,” Cavallo drew, greeting Francis with a handshake.
 “I understand you’re also dealing with your own loses.
 We’re relying on your support, Francis—”